We've independently reviewed this article to make sure it's as accurate as we can make it.

 The heating element is responsible for heating up the water to a higher temperature (120º to 160ºF).
 It also contributes to the drying process by generating heat.

-The hotter the temperature, the better the washing and drying results.
+In my experience, the hotter the temperature, the better the washing and drying results.

 You see, hot water can break down grease and stubborn stains better than cold water.
 It also helps dissolve the soap pods and improve the overall cleaning results.